The Celebration Project

 - Raise funds to further the growth and awareness of Para sport in the community and support the New Zealand Paralympic Team to Tokyo 2020

 From May 2019 until May 2020, 12 events will be held in cities and towns around New Zealand, with the intention of (i) recognising all 209 Paralympians by inviting them (or their families if they have passed away) to be presented with their official numbered Paralympic pin and a certificate signed by the President of the International Paralympic Committee (IPC) and the Chairman of PNZ, and; (ii) using this to introduce local Tokyo 2020 hopefuls to their communities, showcasing the continuing growth Para sport.
-Local artifacts, memorabilia and stories would be incorporated into each event to localise it and local media would be invited to profile interesting historical stories from among Paralympians being recognised.
+Local artefacts, memorabilia and stories would be incorporated into each event to localise it and local media would be invited to profile interesting historical stories from among Paralympians being recognised.
 This series of events takes inspiration from PNZ’s previous Portrait Collection Tour.